 This process minimizes the chance of investors losing their money and gives them the most important data to help investors decide.
 However, it still doesn’t mean all the investment projects that are offered are 100% safe, and investors should still spend some time at least double-checking all data presented.

 Then, there are platforms, which serve more as matchmakers only, meaning they don’t offer in-depth information about specific projects.
 They are more likely to only collate possible investment projects without any analysis or risk assessment.

 In this case, it’s up to investors to investigate each investment project individually and evaluate the amount of risk and other circumstances surrounding the project.

 2. Demographic Data

-When analysing real estate investment projects, demographic data plays a huge role.
+When analyzing real estate investment projects, demographic data plays a huge role.
 Platforms very often provide basic demographic research, however, it is still highly recommended for investors to dig deeper and do their own research.